 TUNE abides by data minimization principles as guided by the European Union’s General Data Protection Regulation.
 Unless otherwise agreed in writing between the parties, HasOffers applies the following data retention rules:

-- IP addresses, Device IDs, and MAC Addresses, regardless of jurisdiction, will have a 120-day rolling data retention window on the HasOffers platform (if the data controller does not opt-in to do so earlier).
-Data scrubbing to occur monthly.
+- The last octet of IP addresses, regardless of jurisdiction, will be redacted based on a 123-day rolling data retention window on the HasOffers platform (if the data controller does not opt-in to do so earlier).

-- All log-level reporting on the HasOffers platform will have a 25-month rolling data retention window (if the data controller does not opt-in to do so earlier).
-These retention windows will only impact the Conversion Report and Click Logs.
-All Stats Report queries will still be available beyond these retention windows, though Affiliate Sub 1-5 or Source Stats queries are available for 18 months.
+- All Stats Report queries will still be available beyond these retention windows, though Affiliate Sub 1-5 or Source Stats queries are available for 18 months.

 - TUNE retains client data so long as it is contractually required, and will delete all client data in a reasonable amount of time after the conclusion of our relationship.